 Hospital de los Venerables SACERDOTES - HOSPITAL OF THE VENERABLE PRIESTS

-Located in Barrio Santa Cruz, in a pretty square with orange trees, the 17th-century baroque hospital was built to care for elderly, impoverished and infirm priests.
+Located in Barrio Santa Cruz, in a pretty square with orange trees, the 17th-century baroque hospital was built to care for elderly, impoverished and infirm priests (sacerdotes).

-Inside the hospital the cloistered patio features an unsual stepped sunken fountain, lined with pretty azulejos (ceramic tiles), surrounded by trees and flowers.
+Inside the hospital, the cloistered patio features an unusual circular stepped sunken fountain, lined with pretty azulejos (ceramic tiles), surrounded by trees and flowers.
+The hospital is a peaceful haven in this area often thronged with visitors.

 CHAPEL

-Dedicated to San Fernando, King of Castille, this ornate baroque building has extraordinary ceiling murals by Valdes Leal.
-Like the Hospital de la Caridad, the chapel has paintings by Murillo and sculptures by Pedro Roldán.
+Dedicated to San Fernando, King of Castille, this ornate baroque building is decorated with extraordinary ceiling murals by Valdés Leál.
+Like the Hospital de la Caridad, the chapel features paintings by Murillo and Valdés Leal, and sculptures by Martiñez Montañes Pedro Roldán.
 The richly attired Inmaculada (painting of the Virgin Mary) which Murillo painted for this chapel now hangs in the Prado museum in Madrid.
 You can also visit the sacristy.

 Plaza Venerables 8.
 Tel.
 954 562 696